-• A commenter suggested adding a north-south enhanced bicycle facility corridor east of 6th Street in Downtown Milwaukee.
+• A commenter suggested adding a north-south enhanced bicycle facility corridor east of 6th Street in downtown Milwaukee.

-Response: The enhanced bicycle facilities shown in the Draft Plan are not intended to be an exhaustive list of streets where enhanced bicycle facilities could be implemented, and instead are intended to highlight corridors of Regional importance that cross neighborhood and municipal boundaries.
-The Draft Plan does propose that on-street bicycle accommodations be provided on nearly every north-south street east of 6th Street, and that one of the possible types of accommodations that should be considered is an enhanced bicycle facility.
+Response: The Draft Plan proposes that on-street bicycle accommodations be provided on nearly every north-south street east of 6th Street, and that one of the possible types of accommodations that should be considered is an enhanced bicycle facility.
+For the final plan, Commission staff added an enhanced bicycle facility corridor along Water Street and 1st Street from downtown Milwaukee south to National Avenue.

-• A commenter noted a need to consider all ages of bicyclists when pursuing bicycle accommodations, citing that bicycle boulevards on nonarterial streets may be better for families and children than bike lanes or enhanced bicycle facilities on arterials.
+A commenter noted a need to consider all ages of bicyclists when pursuing bicycle accommodations, citing that bicycle boulevards on nonarterial streets may be better for families and children than bike lanes or enhanced bicycle facilities on arterials.

-Response: A bicycle boulevard on a nearby local street is one option for providing an enhanced bicycle facility in the Regional corridors identified in the Draft Plan.
-The implementing agency (such as WisDOT, a County, or a municipality) should determine the appropriate type of enhanced bicycle facility for each corridor identified in the Draft Plan.
+Response: A bicycle boulevard on a nearby local street is one option for providing an enhanced bicycle facility in the regional corridors identified in the Draft Plan.
+The implementing agency (such as WisDOT, a county, or a municipality) should determine the appropriate type of enhanced bicycle facility for each corridor identified in the Draft Plan.